PCM.daily banner

 I still have a few days to figure it out.
 And, if not, the team will probably know better anyway.
 Let's hope my form continues to increase because I'll need it!

-Antonio Tirreno-SanRemo-Wevelgem hype Good racing early on, Strade very nice to see with some aggresion from Ando!
-Will be interesting to see how the increased race days take a toll, but if he does suffer hopefully not before his next step to Spartacusdom
+Antonio Tirreno-SanRemo-Wevelgem hype Pfft Good racing early on, Strade very nice to see with some aggresion from Ando!
+Will be interesting to see how the increased race days take a toll, but if he does suffer hopefully not before his next step to Spartacusdom Pfft

 24/02/21 - kandesbunzler said “I don't drink famous people."